avt-its-simple/netlinx-style-guide/README.md

 	define_function fooBar()
 	{
 	    ...
-	    if (x > y &&
+	    if (a > b &&
-	        x <= z &&
+	        a <= c &&
+	        a <> d)
-	        w <> x) {
+	    {
-	        // Do something
+	        ...
 	    }
 	    ...
 	}

 #### Argument Lists
-If a function requires an extended argument list which causes the invocation to expand beyond the defined column width, arguments should wrap to the next line and be indented by two tab characters beyond the current level of indentation.
+If a function requires an extended argument list which causes the invocation to expand beyond the defined column width, arguments should wrap to the next line with one argument per line and be indented by two tab characters beyond the current level of indentation.

-	uberFooBar(arg0, arg1, arg2, arg3,
-	        arg4, arg5);
+	uberFooBar(a,
+	        b,
+	        c,
+	        d,
+	        e,
+	        f);

 If the arguments can fit within the column width they invocation should be written as a single line.

-	fooBar(arg0, arg1);
+	fooBar(a, b);

 #### Array Assignment
-When assigning a list a values to an array, each entry should appear on its own line:
+As with argument lists and complex conditions if the length exceeds one line elements are to be wrapped, with one per line.

-	char tmp[] = {
+	char uberArray[] =
+	{
 	    'a',
 	    'b',
-	    'c'
+	    'c',
+	    'd',
+	    'e',
+	    'f'
 	};

-rather than

-	char tmp[] = {'a', 'b', 'c'};
+	char simpleArray[] = {'a', 'b', 'c'};

-### Brace Placement

-All bracing is to follow a style base on a modified version of the [K&R style (1TBS variant)](http://en.wikipedia.org/wiki/Indent_style#K.26R_style).
-All top level elements are to have the opening brace on a line to itslef.
-Nestable elements will have the opening brace on the statements line.

-#### Function Definitions
-As functions are a top level element the first line of a function definition should include the required preamble, function name the parameter list.
-The open brace of the function scope is to be placed on the following line.

-	define_function char fooBar (integer a, char b)
-	{
-	    // Return something
-	}

-#### Event Handlers
-Netlinx event definitions are to be formatted in the same way as function blocks.
-That is, the opening brace is to sit on a line by itself following the event definition.
-Contained handlers are then to have the opening brace on the same line as the handler type.

-	button_event[device, 0]
-	{

-	    push: {
-	        // Do push event guff
-	    }

-	    release: {
-	        // Do release event
-	    }

-	}

-#### Nestable Blocks
-All other statement blocks are to have the opening brace appear on the same line as the block's opening statement.

-	if (x > y) {
-	    // Do something
-	}

 ## Naming, Logic and Higher Techniques